 Nationwide, there continues to be a strong need for medical physicists.
 Individuals graduating from this program have successfully found employment opportunities, often in junior faculty or clinical positions at prominent institutions around the country.

 This training program is fully accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).

-You are eligible to enter the board certification process upon matriculating into our fellowship.
+You are eligible to enter the board certification process upon matriculating into our residency.
 Graduates are expected to take the complete examination series offered by the American Board of Radiology.
 To date, all of our graduates have passed these exams.